andrasq/node-qibl/README.md

         return array.map((item) => item[name]);
     }

+### qibl.mapById( arrayOfObjects, propertyName [,target] )

+Map the objects by a property value.
+Returns a hash mapping each value to the object whose `propertyName` is set to that value.
+Values should be strings or numbers.

 ### qibl.keys( object)

 Return an array with the names of the own properties of the object.
 Same as `Object.keys`,